stevana/hot-swapping-state-machines2/README.md

 which starts off by explaining a REPL session which performs an upgrade (my example isn't nearly as cool as in the movie though).

-What is it that Erlang's releases and hotswapping facilities do?
+What is it that Erlang's releases and hot swapping facilities do?
 Can we steal those ideas and build upon them?
 These are the main questions that motivated me in writing this post.